Yiddish and Ladino Folksongs: Are they Jewish?

 Morenica

 is one of the most popular Sephardic wedding songs.
-In this lecture, we will concentrate on its origins and the values it relates; the wedding aspect will be related to in the lecture on the Jewish life cycle.
+In this lecture, we will concentrate on its origins and the values it relates; the wedding aspect will be related to in the lecture on Jewish Weddings.

 There is also a "dark girl" in Jewish tradition: the "sh'charchoret" from the Biblical "Song of Songs" (1:5).
 Were these two girls one and the same, or related by chance?
 Who came first?
-Musicologist Shoshana Weich-Shahak quotes an assertion by Margit Frenk that the medieval Spanish lyrical songs were influenced by the heritage brought to Spain by the early Jewish settlers.
+Musicologist Shoshana Weich-Shahak quotes speculation by Margit Frenk that the renaissance Spanish lyrical songs were influenced by the heritage brought to Spain by the early Jewish settlers.
 So the Spanish morenica could actually have derived from the Biblical sh'charchoret whom we know!

-Here is a video of "Morena me llaman" [I'm called the dark one], a variation of the song "Morenica" which we sing in the lecture.
+Here is a video of "Morena me llaman" [I'm called the dark one], a variation of the song "Morenica" (above).
 Much of the text is similar, but the melody is different (see the note on variable texts in the Musical Heritage page).
-The video shows lots of pictures of "Moorish" young ladies; it features the singer Marta Muro on the disk "Herencia Judia en España".

 References